This post may contain affiliate links. Please read my disclosure policy.

 - salt and pepper to taste

-- fresh parsley leaves, chopped for garnish
+- fresh parsley leaves chopped for garnish

 Instructions

 - Adjust oven rack to the lower-middle position.
-Preheat oven to 325F.
+Preheat oven to 325ยฐF.
 Season the beef cubes generously with salt and pepper and set aside at room temperature.

 - In a small food processor, combine the paprika, drained red peppers, tomato paste, and 2 teaspoons vinegar.
 Process until smooth.
 Set aside.

 - Place the Dutch oven on the stovetop and heat on medium.
 Allow the stew to settle a minute then skim off and discard any fat that pools on top.
 Remove the thyme sprigs and discard.
-Mix the cornstarch with 1/4 cup of the remaining beef broth.
+Mix the cornstarch with ยผ cup of the remaining beef broth.
 (SEE NOTES) Drizzle the slurry into the stew while stirring gently to combine.
 Heat for about 2 minutes or until slightly thickened.
 Off heat, stir in remaining 1 teaspoon vinegar.
 Check seasoning and add salt and pepper to taste.
-Stir in the sour cream, if using, or serve each bowl garnished with a dollop of sour cream, parsley and fresh ground black pepper.

 Recipe Notes